-Q3.3 Will the proposed Green Belt boundaries need to be altered at the end of the Plan period?
+Q 3.3 Will the proposed Green Belt boundaries need to be altered at the end of the Plan period?
 To this end, are the boundaries clearly defined, using physical features that are readily recognisable and likely to be permanent?
 What approach has the Council taken in this regard?

-3.14 In our Matter 2 Statement in relation to the Plan Period, we recommend that the Plan Period is extended to 2035 to ensure a 15 year plan period upon adoption, with the requirement of at least 5 years worth of safeguarded land in the Plan for development beyond 2035 (or before 2035 if required) to ensure longer term permanence to Green Belt boundaries.
-Without safeguarded land, even if the plan period is extended to 2035, it is still considered that the Green Belt boundaries will need to be altered at the end of the plan period to accommodate additional growth requirements.

-3.15 We have concerns with the Green Belt boundaries as proposed and as mentioned, consider that an appropriate approach would be to set the Outer Ring Road as the Green Belt inner boundary.
+- 3.18 In our Matter 2 Statement in relation to the Plan Period, we recommend that the Plan Period is extended to 2035 to ensure a 15 year plan period upon adoption, with the identification of at least 5 years worth of safeguarded land in the Plan for development beyond 2035 (or before 2035 if required) to ensure longer term permanence to Green Belt boundaries.
+Without safeguarded land, even if the plan period is extended to 2035, it is still considered that the Green Belt boundaries will need to be altered at the end of the plan period to accommodate additional growth requirements. - 3.19 We have concerns with the Green Belt boundaries namely the separation of proposed strategic sites from the urban edge therefore creating green belt wedges of land in between the existing urban area and the strategic sites.
+This Green Belt land will serve minimal Green Belt function.